Are Your Trucks Carrying Too Much Weight?

 - Don’t try to tackle every job on your own.
 Learn to delegate, naming a trusted employee your “weight czar” whose job it is to ensure none of the trucks are carrying too much.
-And make sure your drivers understand load distribution, communicate with the appropriate authorities and know who to contact if they run into any trouble while making their deliveries.
+And make sure your drivers understand load distribution, communicate with the appropriate authorities, and know who to contact if they run into any trouble while making their deliveries.

-- Try to obtain an overweight permit for situations where driving an overweight truck can’t be avoided.
+- Try to obtain an overweight permit for situations were driving an overweight truck can’t be avoided.
 The permit will need to cover the loads in question and you may also need to adhere to certain requirements for vehicle size.

 Load shifts in Shenandoah, VA

 Are you dealing with load issues?
 Shenandoah Towing and Recovery can help.
 Whether you need load shifts in Shenandoah, VA or have a driver at a weigh station with a too-heavy load, we have the tools and expertise to help you shift your load and distribute your weight properly.

 We can also assist with load transfers or transfer a portion of your cargo to another trailer, and make the adjustments to your load to help you get back on the road.

 Our load shifts are provided to large and small trailers and flatbeds.
 Our services include: